frederic-perez/AmE-dictionary/data/dictionary.md

 __graft__ :four::hammer: _A graft scandal._ _Usual wealth, the euphemism for suspected graft, is everywhere._ _He was indicted on graft charges._ :es: injerto
 __gramps__
 __grand jury__
+__grand poobah__ _idiom_ The most important or powerful person in a group, organization, business, or movement (e.g., the boss, leader, etc.).
 __grand__
 __grand-auto__ _?_ _He created a one-man grand-auto crime wave across southwestern Louisiana._
 __grandiose__